gpasq/deno-exec/README.md

 In this case, the connection to stdout will remain open until you terminate the function.

 ## Capture the output of an external command
 Sometimes you need to capture the output of a command.
-We do this to get git log checksums:
+For example, I do this to get git log checksums:
 ```
 import { exec } from "https://deno.land/x/exec/mod.ts";
 let response = await exec('git log -1 "--format=%H"', {output: OutputMode.Capture});